Truck Driver Tax Deductions

 What Expenses Aren’t Deductible?

-General Tips on Truck Driver Tax Deductions
+General Tips on Truck Company Driver Tax Deductions

+Business owners must send out 1099 forms by January 31st, 2023.
 Also, make sure that you calculate and pay your quarterly tax estimates.
 This has several advantages:

 A good rule of thumb would be to set aside about 1/4th of your net income each week for your quarterly estimates.
 Just cut it out, maybe send it to another account, and make the payment each quarter.
-Finally, if you think that you underpaid the estimation throughout the year, you can catch up with the 4th quarter by paying more (but try to avoid this as it can trigger a penalty or an audit from the IRS).
+Finally, if you think you underpaid the estimation throughout the year, you can catch up with the 4th quarter by paying more (but try to avoid this as it can trigger a penalty or an audit from the IRS).

 Hire an Accountant